GSA/ficam-playbooks/_fpki/announcements/11_cpct-transition.md

 ---

 **Plan of Action:**
 In order to better serve the Federal PKI community, the CPCT application will transition from an online application to an application that can be hosted and run from an individual workstation.
-As part of this transition, the online version of CPCT at cpct.app.cloud.gov will be disabled this Friday, October 21, 2022 at 5:00 pm EST.
+As part of this transition, the online version of CPCT at `cpct.app.cloud.gov` will be disabled this **Friday, October 21, 2022 at 5:00 pm EST**.

 **Mitigating Factors:**
 The next version of the tool and instructions for obtaining and installing it will be provided in the coming weeks.